scayetanot/android-weather-app/README.md

-GOAT - Android Interview
+Weather application

 What to build:

 The goal of this assignment is to build a small app to give the user information about the weather in their current location.
 This is an opportunity for you to show off your skills!

-The app should use the Dark Sky API (log in with the account user name jarrod.holliday@goat.com with password 8VqH^*H8RaFadLD at https://darksky.net/dev and follow their doc for using their api).
+The app should use the Dark Sky API (log in with the account user name --- at https://darksky.net/dev and follow their doc for using their api).

 Overview: the Dark Sky app should display the current weather conditions at Los Angeles or the user’s current location.